Prefer to listen? Play audio here.

 I barely remember it.

 Thankfully, I took pictures.
 I was so tired.
 We were in the thick of our new house project with deadlines and all the rest.
 We stayed up to the wee hours wrapping all the gifts and the kids woke up at the crack of dawn.
 I remember that I was barely functioning.
 I needed so. much. caffeine. that day.

 Christmas day came and went in the flurry of all the things and the pace of life just kept charging full speed ahead.

-This past year was chock full – of not only all the house activities, but record growth with HeartStories, which brought with it a plethora of difficult and often painful, lessons in leadership.
-It also brought whole new level of testosterone to our family.
+This past year was chock full – of not only all the house activities but record growth with HeartStories, which brought with it a plethora of difficult and often painful, lessons in leadership.
+It also brought a whole new level of testosterone to our family.
 Somehow I always thought I would sail right through the puberty years.
 “I have boys.
 It will be simple.”, I thought.
 Oh, how wrong I was.
 I found myself completely lost in an unfamiliar (and often frightening) wilderness, seeking every guidance from those who’ve gone before.